abdulelahxd/reading-notes/class-01.md

         <footer>
 ```

 HTML p  ages are text documents.
- HTML uses tags (characters that sit inside angled
-brackets) to give the information they surround special
+HTML uses tags (characters that sit inside angled brackets) to give the information they surround special meaning.Tags are often referred to as elements.
-meaning.
- Tags are often referred to as elements.
 Tags usually come in pairs.
-The opening tag denotes
-the start of a piece of content; the closing tag denotes
+The opening tag denotes the start of a piece of content; the closing tag denotes the end.
+Opening tags can carry attributes, which tell us more about the content of that element.
-the end.
- Opening tags can carry attributes, which tell us more
-about the content of that element.
 Attributes require a name and a value.
- To learn HTML you need to know what tags are
-available for you to use, what they do, and where they
+To learn HTML you need to know what tags are available for you to use, what they do, and where they can go.
-can go.

 # Extra Markup

-DOCTYPE tell browsers which version of HTML you are using

-YOu can add comments to your code like  <!-- this -->
+DOCTYPE tell browsers which version of HTML you are using YOu can add comments to your code like  <!-- this -->
 The id and class attributes allow you to identify particular elements

 The <div> and <span> elements allow you to group block-level and inline elements together

 <iframs> cut windows into your web page through which other pages can be displayed

 The <meta> tag allows you to supply all kinds of information about your web page

 Escape characters are used to incloude special characters in your pages like <,>